1951FDG/openpyn-nordvpn-juiceSSH/README.md

 - Install the public [beta](https://play.google.com/apps/testing/io.github.getsixtyfour.openpyn)
 - When prompted, enable/allow the permissions required by this app
 - Change any app settings as required
-- Select a Country by selecting a marker on the map
+- Select a country by selecting a marker on the map
 - Click the connect floating action button (FAB), to run Openpyn on the remote device

 > **Note**: